-Chicago-based designer Brian Anderson has many materials to work with in creating his contemporary sculptural lighting, yet the designer selected ACRYLITE® as his medium of choice for his most recent collection, entitled, “Permutations.”
-The series of lighted objects is currently being exhibited at the School of the Art Institute of Chicago’s Architecture, Interior Architecture, and Designed Objects Graduate Exhibition and is created almost entirely from ACRYLITE® sheet donated to the artist by POLYVANTIS Sanford LLC.
+Chicago-based designer Brian Anderson has many materials to work with in creating his contemporary sculptural lighting, yet the designer selected ACRYLITE® acrylic as his medium of choice for his most recent collection, entitled, “Permutations.”
+The series of lighted objects is currently being exhibited at the School of the Art Institute of Chicago’s Architecture, Interior Architecture, and Designed Objects Graduate Exhibition and is created almost entirely from ACRYLITE® acrylic sheet donated to the artist by POLYVANTIS Sanford LLC.

 This material is manufactured in a wide range of tones, diverse range of colors, and transparencies for use in a variety of design concepts.
 Easily thermoformed with consistent results, the predictability of the forming process means less trial and error, reduced waste, and prompter production time.
 Above all, this sheet is one of the most readily recyclable plastics on the market today.